-D. CMS Required MAOs to Follow the "Medical Record Documentation" Standard for Part C Risk Adjustment Diagnosis Data Submissions using EDPS.
-Further, like the RAPS system, the EDPS system has mechanisms designed for MAOs to notify CMS to delete certain diagnosis codes so that CMS would not use those codes for purposes of calculating risk-adjustment payments.
+D. CMS Required MAOs to Follow the "Medical Record Documentation" Standard for Part C Risk Adjustment Diagnosis Data Submissions

-45. Because the accuracy and integrity of CMS's calculation of Part C risk adjustment payments depend on the accuracy of the diagnosis codes MAOs submit to CMS, CMS promulgated regulations regarding the coding and medical record documentation standards for risk adjustment diagnosis data.
+- 45. Because the accuracy and integrity of CMS's calculation of Part C risk adjustment payments depend on the accuracy of the diagnosis codes MAOs submit to CMS, CMS promulgated regulations regarding the coding and medical record documentation standards for risk adjustment diagnosis data.
 More specifically, as noted above, CMS required MAOs to "submit [diagnosis] data that conform to" the ICD coding guidelines.
 See 42 C.F.R. § 422.310(d)(1) (requiring MAOs to submit data in conformity with "all relevant national standards," which, pursuant to 42 C.F.R. § 162.1002(c), included the ICD coding guidelines); accord Medicare Managed Care Manual ("MMC Manual"), Chap.
 7, Ex.
 30 (Aug.
-2004) (instructing MAOs to follow the ICD coding guidelines in submitting diagnosis codes).10

-46. As relevant here, the ICD coding guidelines consistently provided that "accurate coding cannot be achieved" in the absence of "complete documentation in the medical record."
+2004) (instructing MAOs to follow the ICD coding guidelines in submitting diagnosis codes); see also infra ¶ 64. - 46.
+As relevant here, the ICD coding guidelines consistently provided that "accurate coding cannot be achieved" in the absence of "complete documentation in the medical record."
 See, e.g., ICD-10-CM Official Guidelines for Coding and Reporting FY 2014 (the "2014 ICD-10 Coding Guidelines") at 1.
 This coding standard is widely understood by MAOs like Anthem, and they commonly refer to it as the risk adjustment "medical record documentation" requirement.
 Under this standard, a diagnosis code can be considered accurate and valid for risk adjustment purposes if it is documented in and supported by medical records for a particular encounter between a patient and a healthcare provider.
 See 2014 ICD-10 Coding Guidelines at 112 ("For accurate reporting of ICD-10[] diagnosis codes, the documentation should describe the patient's condition, using terminology which includes specific diagnoses, as well as symptoms, problems, or reasons for the encounter").